awsdocs/amazon-connect-admin-guide/doc_source/exact-match-pattern-match-semantic-match.md

   Then in your list of values you would add the cities: Beijing, London, New York, Paris, Tokyo\.

   The advantage of using values is that you can create one expression, instead of multiple\.
 This reduces the number of cards that you need to create\.
-+ **Number**: This option is used most frequently in compliance scripts, or if your looking for a context when you know somewhere in between there's a number\.
++ **Number**: This option is used most frequently in compliance scripts, or if you're looking for a context when you know somewhere in between there's a number\.
 This way you can put all of your criteria into one expression instead of two\.
 For example, an agent compliance script might say:

   *I have been in this industry for \[num\] years and would like to discuss this topic with you\.*